History of Lake Okareka Fire Force

 It was Phil, who in late 2008 signed up to the National Rural Fire Authority’s – Rural Fire Response Team, which was previously known as the Seasonal Fire Fighters.
 Phil was nominated by the Rotorua District Council Rural Fire Authority as a crew leader for deployment around the country and internationally at short notice for large rural fires.
 It would be in February 2010, that Phil and Lake Okareka firefighters Ray Doyle and Kierin Oppatt attend their first deployment to Kaimaumau in Northland.
-The fire was started by an unknown person in the afternoon of the 10th February 2010.
+The fire was started in the afternoon of the 10th February 2010.
 The fire burnt 125 hectares of vegetation, mainly on private land including 27 ha of Public Conservation Estate, and cost $1.38 million to extinguish.
 They would then be called upon to Leithfield Beach, 40km northeast of Christchurch.
 Fire broke out on the 22nd December and quickly spread to a neighbouring pine plantation, burning approximately 60 ha.
 About 50 firefighters were brought in from Marlborough, Northland and Rotorua.
 Phil, Ray and Kierin would work 12 hour days on the fire ground over Christmas, until they were sent home on the 27th five days later.

 The Okareka Fire Force became TV stars on the television series “Just a Job” in 2010.
 The programme highlights the benefits that young people can gain from participating in volunteer organisations, and how this can influence career choices by providing exposure to different situations, skill sets and even formal training.
 Thanks to all who were involved in the production over two memorable days.
 Kierin and Jesse Oppatt apparently have signed posters of themselves available for a small charge – better be in quick before the Hollywood offers come rolling in!

 In 2011, the New Zealand Fire Service Commission took a look at how the Lake Okareka Fire Force operates.
 The delegates were impressed with our membership numbers and, particularly, the number of young people as well as female members involved in the organisation.
 Their visit also resulted in the old tar-sealed driveway being replaced with a larger concrete driveway, prior to their arrival.